-“I am shocked that any man of 76, whether distinguished or not, should have been treated in such a fashion,” he said in a statement, adding that Polanski had often visited Switzerland and even had a house in the resort of Gstaad.
+“I am shocked that any man of 76, whether distinguished or not, should have been treated in such a fashion,” he said in a statement, adding that Polanski had often visited Switzerland and even had a house in Gstaad.

 “It is hard not to believe that this heavy-handed action must be in some way politically motivated,” he said.

 Born in Paris, Polanski moved to Poland with his Jewish family when still a toddler shortly before World War Two.
 His mother died in a Nazi concentration camp, but Polanski avoided capture and spent his youth in Poland before moving to the West.

 His ties with Poland are still strong and Polish Foreign Minister Radoslaw Sikorski said he might appeal directly to the United States over the case.